ST-ITM-2025-2/expense-splitter/README.md

 - Form groups of 3 students, no more no less.
 There should be 9 groups of 3 students each.
 - Choose a group name and a group captain.
 - Team captain Forks and clones the repo
-- Team captain add the information of the grupo memebers to the  Contributors table via PR.
+- Team captain add the information of the group memebers to the  Contributors table via PR.
 - Open a PR with label `roster`

 ### Phase 2 (Code Review 1)